andresguzco/andresguzco.github.io/content/home/experience.md

     location: San Luis Potosi
     date_start: '2018-01-15'
     date_end: '2018-07-15'
-    description: Developing and applying DNA-based methods for use in molecular epidemiology and genetic characterisation of viral infectious diseases (HIV, Influenza and Hepatitis B)
+    description: Developing and applying DNA-based methods for use in molecular epidemiology and genetic characterisation of viral infectious diseases (HIV, Influenza and Hepatitis B).

 design:
   columns: '2'